Scottish Premiership season could end on Monday with SPFL to make final decision

 The Scottish Premiership 2019-20 season could end on Monday with the SPFL expected to make a final decision, which could see Celtic declared champions and Hearts relegated.

-All 12 Premiership clubs met via conference call on Friday, with SPFL chief executive Neil Doncaster also invited to the meeting.
+All 12 Premiership clubs met via conference call on Friday, with SPFL chief executive Neil Doncaster also invited, and the SPFL board are meeting on Monday morning to decide the league's fate.

 UEFA has asked Europe's top leagues to present their plans by May 25.
 The Scottish FA have suspended all football in Scotland until at least June 10, a date which is subject to review.